hipe/tmx/autonomous_component_system/doc/issues/005-the-master-list-of-sections.md

-  5) methods with less "moving parts" go below those with more "moving parts". (partly this is to keep the interesting methods towards the top.) (sometimes this occurs as a side effect of (3) and/or (4).)
+  5) methods with less "moving parts" go below those with more "moving parts". (partly this is to keep the interesting methods towards the top. sometimes this occurs as a side effect of (3) and/or (4).)

-## ordering rational jusitified (where not obvious)
+## the application of our ordering rational justified (where not obvious)

   • "modality" concerns are by definition "higher-level" than others.